So, you know you want to be a freelance blogger.

 So, let me introduce you to 22 professional freelance bloggers.

 I asked them, “How did you land your first freelance blogging client, and what advice would you give a newbie on landing *their* first client?”

 Check out their stories and advice:

-Lauren Tharp is a freelance blogger and the owner of LittleZotz Writing.
+Lauren Spear is a freelance blogger and the owner of LittleZotz Writing.
 She works as a bylined writer and a ghostwriter.
 She has been a part of the writing and marketing departments for a television mini-series, an online radio station, a designer headphone company, and countless small businesses around the world.
-She’s also the Managing Editor right here at Be a Freelance Blogger!
+She was also the Managing Editor right here at Be a Freelance Blogger!

 “Back in 2010, when I first turned freelance writing into my sole source of income, I placed an ad for my services as a writer on Craigslist.
 That ad was seen by the head of the marketing department for a television mini-series and I was hired on to maintain said show’s official blog for the length of the series!
 I’ve been blogging for clients steadily ever since.

 Unfortunately, Craigslist has gone downhill a lot since I tried that tactic out many years ago; however, that doesn’t mean there aren’t other platforms that you could use to get yourself ‘out there.’
 The main point is to market yourself — in any way you can – and keep getting yourself out there.
 You never know who might be watching!”